Alluxio/alluxio/integration/kubernetes/helm-chart/monitor/README.md

             - alluxio
 ```
 ### 3. Enable the alluxio metrics
-To use the monitor, we need the alluxio prometheus podAnnotations defined in the '../alluxio/values.yaml' metrics part, so it is necessary to set metrics enable true before installing alluxio.
+To use the monitor, we need the alluxio prometheus podAnnotations defined in the '../alluxio/values.yaml' metrics part, so it is necessary to enable metrics before installing the alluxio chart.
 After that, the monitor can keep track of the target alluxio cluster.
 ```
 metrics: